boguszjelinski/kaboot/README.md

 ## How it works
 ### Core
 * available cabs and incoming requests from customers are read from database
+* requests that match routes currently executed (to be exact - their legs that still wait to be completed) get assigned to these routes
 * pool discoverer checks if we can assign more customers than one to a cab without affecting badly duration of their trips.
 Each customer can choose their tolerance, or decide that a pool is not acceptable.
 Maximally four passengers can be assigned to one cab due to core's performance limitations.